brimdata/zync/design.md

 ```
 zapi query "from staging | not is(type(cursor)) | seqno >= 2 | cut seqno"
 ```
-and we can do an anti-join with the "raw" transactions to get just the records that we want to process.
+and we can do an _anti join_ with the "raw" transactions to get just the records that we want to process.
 We'll put this in `demo/update.zed`:
 ```
 from (